lemire/FastPFor/README.md

 ## What is this?

 A research library with integer compression schemes.
+It is broadly applicable to the compression of arrays of 32-bit integers where most integers are small.
+The library seeks to exploit SIMD instructions (SSE) whenever possible.

 It should be suitable for applications to d-gap compression and differential coding in general.